WarpEngineer/StitchKit/README.md

 # Stitch Kit
 A tiny progressive web app for a little knitting help.

-_Stitch Kit_ provides a few knitting patterns and caches them locally so that they can be accessed quickly and when offline.
+_Stitch Kit_ provides a few knitting techniques and caches them locally so that they can be accessed quickly and when offline.

-The provided patterns are:
+The provided techniques are:

 * Cables
 * Eye of Partridge